MicrosoftDocs/learn/learn-pr/wwl-azure/migrate-mongodb-database-to-azure-cosmos-db/includes/8-summary.md

 ## Learn more

-For more information about the topics discussed in this module, see:
+For more information about the subjects discussed in this module, see:

 - [Convert the number of vCores or vCPUs in your nonrelational database to Azure Cosmos DB RU/s][/azure/cosmos-db/convert-vcore-to-request-unit]
 - [Pre-migration steps for data migrations from MongoDB to Azure Cosmos DB's API for MongoDB][/azure/cosmos-db/mongodb/pre-migration-steps]